lujaja/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 The first line of all your Bash scripts should be exactly #!/usr/bin/env bash The second line of all your Bash scripts should be a comment explaining what is the script doing

-# Tasks
-0. Create a SSH RSA key pair
+# 0. Create a SSH RSA key pair
 mandatory
 Read for this task: